CamilaJaviera91/CamilaJaviera91-dbt-transformations-sql-mock/README.md

 ## ▶️ Using the Starter Project

-Try running the following commands:
+Try running the following commands.

 ```
 dbt run